Skip to content

 2. An Se-young (South Korea)

-An’s career soared with landmark achievements including becoming the first South Korean woman to win a BWF World Championships title in 2023 and securing gold in women’s singles at the 2024 Paris Olympics.
-Known for her exceptional court coverage, precision, and tactical intelligence, she combines patience with aggressive placement to control rallies and maintain composure under pressure.
-In 2025, An posted a stunning 37 wins out of 38 matches, securing six World Tour titles including the All England Open, Indonesia Open, Japan Open, and Malaysia Open, demonstrating remarkable consistency and resilience.indianexpress+3
+Her historic achievements include becoming the first South Korean woman to win a BWF World Championships title in 2023 and securing gold in women’s singles at the 2024 Paris Olympics.
+In 2025, An posted an extraordinary record of 37 wins out of 38 matches, claiming six World Tour titles, including the All England Open, Indonesia Open, Japan Open, and Malaysia Open, demonstrating remarkable consistency and resilience.

 1. Shi Yuqi (China)